Tom Duffy (rugby league)

-Tom Duffy (born 22 July 2003) is an Australian professional rugby league footballer who plays as a for the Brisbane Broncos in the National Rugby League (NRL).
+Tom Duffy (born 22 July 2003) is an Australian professional rugby league footballer who plays as a for the Brisbane Broncos in the National Rugby League.

+He previously played for the North Queensland Cowboys in the NRL.

 Background

 Born in Townsville, Queensland, Duffy played his junior rugby league for the Centrals ASA Tigers.

 He attended Ignatius Park College, where he was selected for the Australian Schoolboys in 2021, before being signed by the North Queensland Cowboys.

 Playing career

 Early career

 In 2020 and 2021, Duffy played for the Townsville Blackhawks in the Mal Meninga Cup.
 In 2021, he started at halfback in their Grand Final loss to the Tweed Seagulls.
 Later that year, he made his under-21 Colts debut for the Blackhawks.

 In 2022, he joined the Cowboys' Young Guns program.
 That season, he represented Queensland Under-19 and started at halfback in Townsville's under-21 Grand Final victory over the Redcliffe Dolphins.

 In 2023, he moved into the Cowboys' NRL squad on a development contract.
 He spent the entire season in the Queensland Cup, playing 20 games for Townsville.
 On 5 July 2023, he re-signed with the Cowboys for two seasons.

 In 2024, he was promoted to the Cowboys' Top 30 squad.
 He played 22 games for the Northern Pride, winning Halfback of the Year at the QRL's end of season awards.